The DataTable component is a web component that displays data in a tabular format.

 The datatable component supports sorting by clicking on the column header.
 By default the sorting is disabled.

-.
-The default sorting mechanism is using the getToggleSortingHandler
+To enable sorting, set the enableSorting property to true.
+The default sorting mechanism is using the getToggleSortingHandler function.

 The default behavior when using either the getToggleSortingHandler or toggleSorting APIs is to cycle through the sorting states like this: 'none' -> 'desc' -> 'asc' -> 'none' -> 'desc' -> 'asc' -> ...